Skip to content

 Let’s unpack this:

-1. With this = { zeek: this } we move the original event into the field zeek.
-This approach also avoids name clashes when we create new fields in the next steps.
-Because we are mapping Zeek logs, we chose zeek as a name to make the subsequent mappings almost self-explanatory.
+1. With this = { zeek: this }, we keep the original event in a source-specific working namespace.
+This approach avoids name clashes when we create new OCSF fields in the next steps.

 2. The main work takes place here.
 Our approach is structured: for every field in the source event, (1) map it, and (2) remove it.
-Ideally, use the move keyword to perform (1) and (2) together, e.g., ocsf.x = move source.y.
+Ideally, use the move keyword to perform (1) and (2) together, for example, ocsf.x = move zeek.y.
 If a field needs to be used multiple times in the same expression, use the drop afterwards.

 Now that we have a template, let’s get our hands dirty and go deep into the actual mapping.